 Sisters of Mary Boystowns and Girlstowns, Inc. maintains a tax-deferred annuity [Section 403(b)] plan for its employees.
 All employees are eligible to participate in the Plan provided that the various stipulations have been met, in regard to age and length of service, employee contributions are eligible for employer matching and discretionary contributions in accordance with stated vesting policies.
-For the year ended December 31, 2022, the Organization contributed \$39,543 to the Plan.
+For the years ended December 31, 2023 and 2022, the Organization contributed \$47,350 and \$39,543 to the Plan, respectively.